iechor/docs/content/compose/compose-file/05-services.md

 A service is an abstract definition of a computing resource within an application which can be scaled or replaced independently from other components.
 Services are backed by a set of containers, run by the platform according to replication requirements and placement constraints.
-As services are backed by containers, they are defined by a Docker image and set of runtime arguments.
+As services are backed by containers, they are defined by a iEchor image and set of runtime arguments.
 All containers within a service are identically created with these arguments.

 A Compose file must declare a `services` top-level element as a map whose keys are string representations of service names, and whose values are service definitions.
 A service  definition contains the configuration that is applied to each service container.

-Each service may also include a `build` section, which defines how to create the Docker image for the service.
+Each service may also include a `build` section, which defines how to create the iEchor image for the service.
-Compose supports building docker images using this service definition.
+Compose supports building iechor images using this service definition.
 If not used, the `build` section is ignored and the Compose file is still considered valid.
 Build support is an optional aspect of the Compose Specification, and is described in detail in the [Compose Build Specification](build.md) documentation.

 Each service defines runtime constraints and requirements to run its containers.
 The `deploy` section groups